habemus-papadum/pdum_plumbum/docs/async_support_design.md

 ## Next Steps
 1. Prototype `AsyncPb`, `AsyncPbFunc`, and `AsyncPbPair` mirroring the synchronous implementations.
 2. Implement the `apb` decorator, including adaptation logic for synchronous callables used in async pipelines.
-3. Design and prototype the async iterator hierarchy (`AsyncIterPb*`) and the adapters required for interoperability.
+3. Implement the `aipb` decorator and the async iterator hierarchy (`AsyncIterPb*`), plus adapters required for interoperability.
 4. Update documentation and tests to cover async usage patterns (`await (value >> pipeline)` and `async for ... in value >> iter_pipeline`).
 5. Evaluate typing strategy (PEP 484/PEP 544) to expose awaitable return types for async pipelines and iterable variants.